About the Nikon D780 (body only)

 Image Comment: The camera allows you to input up to 36 characters of alphanumeric text and save it to a recorded image.
 The comment can be viewed as metadata in the downloadable NX Studio software.

 Battery: The D780 is powered by the EN-EL15b Lithium-ion battery (7.0V / 1900mAh / 14Wh).
 A fully-charged EN-EL15b can provide enough power for approximately 2260 shots or approximately 95 minutes of movie recording.
 The battery charges in approximately 2 hours and 35 minutes using the supplied MH-25a battery charger.
+You can also use the higher capacity EN-EL15c, sold separately, as a spare battery.

 Optional AC Adapter: You can power the camera for extended periods on ordinary household current with the EP-5B power connector and EH-5d, EH-5c, or EH-5b AC adapter.